MattDunne/College-Projects/XCode Projects/Archer Game Project/README.md

 * Arrows are fired from the archer character when the screen is tapped.
 * beachballs fall from the sky and spawn a popping animation along with a sound effect when struck by arrow
+* A score is given based on how many balloons were popped before the game ends.

 Screenshots: